ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 # DGEAnalysis_ShinyApps

-Shiny applications for various differential gene expression (DGE) analysis.
+These are shiny applications for various differential gene expression (DGE) analysis created by [Elizabeth Brooks](https://www.linkedin.com/in/elizabethmbrooks/).

+The latest version of this application may be downloaded from this repository.

+An example RNA-seq data set may be obtained from [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0147651319302684) and [NCBI](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA504739/).

+Gene tables were may be created from RNA-seq data as described in [Bioinformatics Analysis of Omics Data with the Shell & R](https://morphoscape.wordpress.com/2022/07/28/bioinformatics-analysis-of-omics-data-with-the-shell-r/).

+A tutorial of the biostatistical analysis performed in this application is provided in [Downstream Bioinformatics Analysis of Omics Data with edgeR](https://morphoscape.wordpress.com/2022/08/09/downstream-bioinformatics-analysis-of-omics-data-with-edger/).